PintoDrop/Challenge-3/README.md

 ## Description

 For this assignment I was tasked with using a starter code to finish creating a random password generator.
-For this assignment I used javascript to complete the assignment.
+I used javascript to complete the assignment.
 This task would be very useful to achieve to learn how to make a function for the user to use in their everyday life.
+I was able to make it so the user could enter the desired characters they wanted to use including uppercase, numbers, symbols & lowercase.
+I was able to keep the parameters of the password length between 8 and 128 characters.
+If the user entered something lower or higher than these numbers then it would give them an alert of what went wrong and able to try again.
+This also works if any letters or symbols are entered as well.

 ## Installation